Aiko-Suzuki/NNT-Anti-AFK/README.md

 - /afkhelp
 - /afkhelp

+Currentely supported language:
+- English
+- Français
+- Español
+- Italiano (No sure if its 100% trustable - google translate)
+- Deutsch (No sure if its 100% trustable - google translate)
+- 中文 (No sure if its 100% trustable - google translate)

 #### If you want a other translation please create a ticket with the following model

 ###### ONLY REPLACE THE TEXT FOLLOWING TEXT: